KamyarTaher/zust/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A lightweight state management library using Zustand.
 Zust provides a simple API and a minimalistic approach for managing the application state.
-!

 WARNING, PACKAGE IS NOT WORKING YET.
-BUT YOU CAN CLONE THE REPO AND USE ZUST TO TEST IT.
+BUT YOU CAN CLONE THE REPO AND USE ZUST TO TEST IT!
 ## Live Example

 Check out this interactive example on CodeSandbox to see Zust in action: